-3 Is the woman who's wearing the red dress your mother?
+- ( salma : Is the woman who's wearing the red dress your mother?
 Oh no, that's a photo of my sister on her wedding day.
-She's wearing a sari. traditional garment?
-Yes, but Indian women still wear them today.
+She's wearing a sari.
+Sa 2ma :5 She looks amazing!
+What's a sari?
+Is it a traditional garment? Ş Yes, but Indian women still wear them today.
 A sari is a long dress with a piece of material, like cotton or silk, that covers the shoulders.
+L.